M-Quadra/go-python3-submodule/README.md

 Development environment: macOS 12.1, python 3.9.

-Add most of functions in [DataDog/go-python3](https://github.com/DataDog/go-python3).
+Incorporate the most of the original functions in [DataDog/go-python3](https://github.com/DataDog/go-python3).

-Add reference count check for most of test cases.
+Add the counting check in references that cover the most of test cases.

 # Todo